 A new service by Van Heron Labs

-VHL is putting its process optimization knowledge to work towards addressing key challenges in bio-manufacturing and cell and tissue culture through a new service aimed at addressing serum usage, from an entirely new angle.
+VHL is putting its process optimization knowledge to work towards addressing key challenges in bio-manufacturing and cell and tissue culture through a new service aimed at addressing culture challenges and process optimization from an entirely new angle.

-From working with diverse partners across bio-pharma, precision fermentation, and alternative protein to optimize their bioprocesses using the Van Heron Lab core platform which uses multi-omics data to optimize cell feed and media formulations by beneficially reprogramming cellular metabolism, the Van Heron Labs team has become keenly aware of the challenges posed by using serum and the difficulties of eliminating it.
+From working with diverse partners across bio-pharma, precision fermentation, and alternative protein to optimize their bioprocesses using Van Heron Labs’ core platform, which uses multi-omics data to optimize cell feed and media formulations by beneficially reprogramming cellular metabolism, the Van Heron Labs team has become keenly aware of the challenges posed by using non-defined and expensive media components and the difficulties of eliminating them.

-“I felt a bit helpless watching our partners struggle to eliminate serum knowing that our platform could only do so much, and at the same time knowing exactly what they needed to do.
+“I felt a bit helpless watching our partners struggle, knowing that our platform could only do so much, and at the same time, knowing exactly what they needed to do.

-I had a folder on my laptop called “serum elimination” with an outline of all the actions needed to eliminate serum.
+I had a folder on my laptop with an outline of all the actions needed to reduce or eliminate undefined and expensive components from the culture regime while retaining cell health and performance.

 In speaking with a colleague, it occurred to me that instead of leaving that folder virtually unused, I should allow others to access that knowledge.”